Best Health Insurance for Physicians in 2025 (Find the Top 10 Companies Here)

 - Comprehensive Plans: Aetna is good for doctors who need a plan that covers many health needs and provides great care.

-- Budget-Friendly: Starting at $150, Aetna has plans that are easy on a doctor’s budget, helping them save money on healthcare.
+- Budget-Friendly: Starting at $150 monthly, Aetna plans are easy on a physician’s budget, helping them save money on healthcare.

 Cons

-- Out-of-Network Costs: Doctors may pay more if they get care outside Aetna’s network, which can increase their overall healthcare expenses.
+- Out-of-Network Costs: Physicians may pay more if they get care outside Aetna’s network, which can increase their overall healthcare expenses.

-- Claims Process: Some doctors have mentioned that Aetna’s claims process can be slow, leading to delays in getting paid for services.
+- Claims Process: Some doctors have mentioned that Aetna’s claims process can be slow, leading to delays in getting paid.

 #3 – Kaiser: Best for Integrated Care